 Programs for enrolled students

-The program is held at the Piney Lake Experiential Education Campus of UNCG or on the campus of Wake Forest University.
+The program is currently held at Bailey Park in the Innovation Quarter of Downtown Winston-Salem.
 During the one-day program, new students participate in various physical activities as well as group discussions.

 Students learn to accomplish precision tasks which require absolute efficient teamwork for success.